ETAAcademy/ETAAcademy-Audit/02_EVM/02_block.md

 ### Polygon reorgs

-- Summary: The `PlayFiLicenseSale` contract had a vulnerability where reorgs on the Polygon network could result in licenses being sold at a price of 0.
-This issue occurred because the price of the licenses (`tiers[1].price`) could be set in a later block than the user's claim transaction, which relies on different variables.
+- Summary: Invalid handling of the `DISPUTED_L2_BLOCK_NUMBER` can lead to a denial-of-service (DoS) scenario.
+Specifically, the `DISPUTED_L2_BLOCK_NUMBER` passed to the VM is calculated as `starting block + trace index + 1`, potentially allowing an attacker to submit a redemption request that prevents further valid requests from being processed.
+This occurs because the VM's operations are not constrained to the claimed block and could incorrectly validate or invalidate claims.

-- Impact & Recommendation: Ensure a sufficient time interval between the price setting transaction and the status update transaction, or to add a check to revert if `tiers[1].price` is zero.
+- Impact & Recommendation: Cap the `DISPUTED_L2_BLOCK_NUMBER` at the claimed L2 block number to ensure the VM does not process blocks beyond this limit.
   <br> 🐬: [Source](https://code4rena.com/reports/2024-06-playfi-proleague#m-01-Reorgs-may-cause-licenses-to-be-sold-at-0-price) & [Report](https://code4rena.com/reports/2024-06-playfi-proleague)

   <details><summary>POC</summary>